MY-Sabil/secretUwU/hint.md

-**Hint 01:** `Some things are hidden to deep inside for the naked eye to see and the naked ear to hear.`
+**Hint 01:** `Some things are hidden too deep inside for the naked eye to see and the naked ear to hear.`